 Grammar will be covered in order to comply with Common Core Standards.
+Grammar will be individually addressed in your writing according to your needs.

 Textbook

 Applebee, Arthur N. The Language of Literature: British Literature.
 McDougal Littell: Evanston, IL., 2006.

 Booth, Alison and Kelly Mayes.
 The Norton Anthology to Literature.
 W.W.
 Norton & Company: NY.
 2010.